Reviewed by Christopher Richards

 Writing and speaking

 Many principles and techniques in this book apply to both writing and speaking.
-Speechwriters understand that their words are written to be spoken out loud.
+Speechwriters understand that their words are written to be spoken aloud.
 Short phrases and sentences allow you to pause, breathe, and project your voice with power.

 Chapter 5 explains how people often trail off at the end of sentences.
 They run out of breath.
 This used to happen to me.
 I’ve been asked to speak up.
 It’s all very well to tell someone to speak up, but no one had actually told me how to do it—until now.
 I learned that voice projection isn’t shouting.